 Align: Understand Before You Prescribe

 Before proposing a rebuild, align on reality.
 What actually provides value?
 Which features drive business outcomes versus exist because no one removed them?
-Why was the current architecture chosen—what problems was it designed to solve, what constraints existed, which tradeoffs were intentional?
+Why was the current architecture chosen?
+What problems was it designed to solve?
+What constraints existed?
+Which tradeoffs were intentional?
 Read the ADRs if they exist.
 Interview people who built the system.

 Agree: Get Real Commitment, Not Permission

 Evaluate alternatives.
 What could you do besides rebuild?
 What would those approaches cost?
-Acknowledge actual constraints—time, budget, team capacity, acceptable risk.
+Acknowledge actual constraints: time, budget, team capacity, acceptable risk.
 Rebuilds hide behind “strategic investment” language to avoid honest resource conversations.

 Assign specific ownership.
 Not “the team” but specific people accountable for specific metrics.
 If costs don’t decrease, who failed?
 Without genuine agreement, rebuilds become exercises in diffused responsibility where no one can be held accountable.